-While developing our G-1 F125 fixed chamber baler, we focused on the goal of designing a machine that offers true professionals the greatest impact force possible.
-In addition to equipping this new machine with an exceptionally sturdy design, we revisited all common "standard components" and redesigned them from the ground up.
+While developing our G-1 F125 fixed chamber round baler, we focused on the goal of designing a baling machine that offers true professionals the greatest impact force possible.
+In addition to equipping this new baling machine with an exceptionally sturdy design, we revisited all common "standard components" and redesigned them from the ground up.
 Find out how the pick up of the base feed works, read about the feeding system that guarantees optimum feed pick-up, and find all the information about the machine's core, the bale chamber here.

 The starting point of every firmly compressed round bale is the clean pickup of the base feed: Its pendulum suspension allows the 6-row pendulum pickup to deliver maximum conveyance capacity along with superior ground adaptation and enables it to absorb even the largest swaths without a hitch.